iam-pratap/Interview-Preparation-Guide/git/git-q&a.md

 branch you want to push.
 For example, ***git push origin main*** pushes the local commits to the "main" branch of the remote repository named "origin."
-These are just a few common Git interview questions for beginners.
-Remember to practice using Git commands and workflows to strengthen your understanding of version control and collaboration with Git.

 `14.
 What is the difference between a branch and a tag in Git?`